codesnack09-dotcom/mobile-application-to-turn-on-and-off-home-lights/README.md

 lib/firebase_options.dart
 • Auto-generate with: flutter pub add firebase_core firebase_database dart pub global activate flutterfire_cli flutterfire configure This generates a firebase_options.dart containing the app configuration. lib/main.dart

-Quick Testing
+## Quick Testing
 • Upload the ESP8266 code (check the Serial Monitor to ensure Wi-Fi and Firebase are connected).
 • Run the Flutter app on your phone.
 • Try switching ON/OFF → the value in the DB changes → the ESP receives the stream and turns the relay on/off → the light turns on/off.
 • Unplug/unplug the ESP: the app will automatically sync with the latest status in the DB.

-Security & Production (important!)
+## Security & Production (important!)
 • DO NOT use public rules for production.
 Use Authentication (Anonymous/Email/Google Sign-In) and restrict the path: { "rules": { "devices": { "$deviceId": { ".read": "auth != null", ".write": "auth != null" } } } }
 • Hide credentials (keep the API key public in the app, but set strict rules).
 • Use watchdog/retry on the ESP for auto-reconnect.

-Alternative: MQTT (HiveMQ/Cloud MQTT) If you want very low latency and minimal traffic, you can use MQTT (public or self-hosted broker).
+## Alternative: MQTT (HiveMQ/Cloud MQTT) If you want very low latency and minimal traffic, you can use MQTT (public or self-hosted broker).
 The Flutter app publishes to the home/lamp01/cmd topic, the ESP subscribes, and drives the relay.
 (I can also create an MQTT version if you want.

-Here, I've provided everything: a clear diagram/wiring, an ESP32 version, and a Flutter mobile app that supports multi-device (multiple lamps) with the Firebase Realtime Database.
+## Here, I've provided everything: a clear diagram/wiring, an ESP32 version, and a Flutter mobile app that supports multi-device (multiple lamps) with the Firebase Realtime Database.

-1) Wiring (Diagram & Table) Purpose: The ESP (ESP8266/ESP32) controls the Relay → The Relay disconnects/connects the AC Lamp. ⚠️ Electrical safety
-Indonesia
-Inggris
-2.794 / 5.000
-k: When controlling AC Mains (220V/110V), ensure safe cable routing, use appropriately rated relays, keep the casing closed, and do not touch the AC circuit while it is on.
+1) Wiring (Diagram & Table) Purpose: The ESP (ESP8266/ESP32) controls the Relay → The Relay disconnects/connects the AC Lamp. ⚠️ Electrical safety: When controlling AC Mains (220V/110V), ensure safe cable routing, use appropriately rated relays, keep the casing closed, and do not touch the AC circuit while it is on.

 a) Summary Schematic (ASCII) [ESP8266 / ESP32] [Relay Module] [AC Lamp] 3V3 ---------------------------> VCC GND ---------------------------> GND AC LIVE -----[COM] Relay [NO]----- Lamp ----- AC NEUTRAL D1 (ESP8266) / GPIO23 (ESP32) --> IN • Typical relay modes: Active LOW LOW → ON (NO contact closed) HIGH → OFF (NO contact open)